-How to Set up a Democratic Republic of the Congo Subsidiary
+How to Set up a Republic of the Congo Subsidiary

 Next, we recommend discussing the type of entity that works best for your needs.
-The Democratic Republic of the Congo will allow you to incorporate as one of several types of subsidiaries, such as a limited liability company (LLC), simplified joint stock company, public limited company, free zone company, branch office, or representative office.
+As a member of the the Organization for the Harmonization of Business Law in Africa (OHADA), the Republic of the Congo will allow you to incorporate as one of several types of subsidiaries, such as a limited liability company (LLC), a public limited company, a collective name company, or a simple limited partnership.
 You’ll get the most freedom to operate in the country if you incorporate as an LLC, and you’ll have the most restrictions as a branch or representative office.

-Since most companies incorporate as an LLC, the Democratic Republic of the Congo subsidiary setup process includes:
+Since most companies incorporate as an LLC, the Republic of the Congo subsidiary setup process includes:

 - Drafting and notarizing the articles of association with the public notary

 - Depositing the legally required capital in a bank

 - Registering articles of association with the Commercial Registrar at the Clerk’s Office of the Court (Greffe du Tribunal de Commerce)

 - Registering with the One-Stop-Shop (Centre des Formalités des Entreprises)